 The confidentiality of test questions, responses, and scores are paramount to maintaining the integrity, reliability, and validity of the tests.
 Unlike many other types of tests, our Qualification CL1, CL2 and CL2R tests do not consist of a large collection of test items that are rotated.
 Rather, these tests have one expensive and highly researched version and should remain intact for 10 to 15 years.
 Millions of pounds have been spent on the research and "norming" (compiling of statistical data regarding results) of the tests.
 Any leakage of test items will severely compromise the value and usefulness of the tests.

 The question of electronic storage is a complicated one.
 The assessment materials being considered for electronic storage are copyright protected (and in some cases trade secret protected).
 Copying is not permitted without permission from the publisher.
 However, we understand that electronic storage is often replacing physical storage for record-keeping purposes.
 Recognizing that reality, please note that our concern is not so much the storage format, as access and disclosure to our assessments that is a problem.

-First, please note that our Terms and Conditions of Sale and Use require purchasers of our assessment instruments to protect the security of the instruments they purchase.
+First, please note that Section 8 of our Terms and Conditions of Sale and Use require purchasers of our assessment instruments to protect the security of the instruments they purchase.

 Second, we have also developed the following guidelines to assist you with maintaining the security of the assessment instrument and to address the need to store the information electronically.
 When Pearson grants permission to make electronic file copies of the tests it publishes, we require those who would do electronic storage to comply with the following guidelines.
 If you are unable to comply with these guidelines, we cannot grant permission to make copies of our assessment materials.